King John’s Castle

 Getting there – The castle sits on King’s Island in the centre of Limerick.
 It is a five‑minute walk from Limerick Bus Station and a 15‑minute walk from Limerick Colbert railway station.
 By car, the M7 (Dublin) or N20 (Cork) provide easy access; public car parks are available at Arthur’s Quay Shopping Centre and on‑street nearby.
 Coach parking can be arranged in advance.

 Facilities – Wheelchair‑accessible ground‑floor exhibitions, toilets, baby‑changing rooms and free Wi‑Fi are available.
 The towers are not wheelchair‑friendly.
-The café offers river views, and the gift shop sells souvenirs and educational materials.
+The café offers river views, and the shop sells souvenirs and educational materials.
 All payment points accept contactless cards.

 Contact & booking – For reservations, call +353 61 370500 or email reservations@kingjohnscastle.ie.
 Tickets can be purchased online via the official site’s booking portal.